Markus2409/LB2_project_Group_3/README.md

 # 8. Discussion

-## Summary Performance of three models: Von Heijne, SVM, and Neural Network (NN)
+## Summary Performance of three models: Von Heijne, SVM, and LSTM

 ### 1. Von Heijne
 **The Von Heijne model**, based solely on amino acid frequencies, served as a baseline and performed poorly.
 It showed high false positive rates, particularly for transmembrane (TM) proteins, highlighting that signal peptides and TM domains share similar amino acid composition, which easily misled the model compared to SVM.